 Building a great team begins with partnering with a home care software company that knows the industry from the inside out.
 Since 2002, Rosemark has been helping home care agency owners grow their business and recruit and retain their most critical assets.

 Our powerful caregiver recruitment and retention tools are designed to make the entire employment process more efficient.
-From finding and hiring the right people, managing benefits and employment records on performance, canceled shifts and shift offer refusals to running detailed reports and automatic reminders about licensure, certification and training, the Rosemark system is a powerful ally in ensuring your agency runs smoothly.
+From finding and hiring the right people, managing benefits and employment records on performance, canceled shifts and shift offer refusals to running detailed reports and automatic reminders about licensure, certification and training, the Rosemark system’s home care staffing software is a powerful tool in ensuring your agency runs smoothly.

 What’s more, Rosemark helps agencies recognize and reward caregivers for meeting goals, providing exceptional service, and achieving professional milestones.
 With a partner like Rosemark, agency owners can feel confident that they are positioned to outshine the competition.

-To learn more about Rosemark and how our customizable and scalable software system can help you streamline and transform the way you manage staff recruitment, caregiver retention, and benefits, reach out to us today at (734) 662-3537 to schedule a free demo.
+To learn more about how the Rosemark system’s customizable home care staffing software can help you streamline and transform the way you manage staff recruitment, caregiver retention, and benefits, reach out to us today at (734) 662-3537 to schedule a free demo.